7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 costs.
 After this is done once, it could become the estimation basis for subsequent

 cost reduction considerations.
-Even compiling data and anecdotal conclusions may
+Even just the available data and anecdotal conclusions may

 be enough to discourage future unsuccessful attempts.